fkyprianou/deved-platform/content/blog/en/8-critical-soft-skills-every-developer-should-have-in-2023.md

 ## Problem-solving

-Problem-solving is essential because it helps individuals and organizations identify and resolve issues and challenges promptly and effectively.
-An excellent problem-solver allows you to solve problems effectively, leading to a sense of accomplishment and increased job satisfaction.
+Problem-solving is essential because it helps individuals and organizations identify and resolve issues and challenges promptly and effectively, which leads to a sense of accomplishment and job satisfaction.

 One quick way to start being a problem-solver is to look for a way to move the project forward (even if it means putting it off).
 It can be a simple status email with the following steps to take or current blockers or pulling in another teammate to give it a fresh set of eyes.
 You can also look at your current tasks from various "lenses" before making the decision.
 This is where it is helpful to pull in others to achieve a common goal.